JenniferUN/Power-Apps-Advent-Calendar-Canvas-App/README.md

 Beautiful Advent Calendar built using native Power Apps canvas controls

 ##How to use the app

-[![Watch the walkthrough](docs/images/Thumbnail.png)](https://go.screenpal.com/watch/cTXuixnqgXC)
+**clickk the thumbnail image below to learn how to use the Advent Calendar App [![Watch the walkthrough](docs/images/Thumbnail.png)](https://go.screenpal.com/watch/cTXuixnqgXC)

 ##Install the app